 Figure 1.
 Phase diagram of LCST thermo-responsive hydrogels.

-One of the synthetic LCST hydrogels most studied is the poly (N-isopropyl acrylamide) (PNIPAM), a vinyl polymer with secondary amide pendant groups that shows an LCST 32°C. However, this polymer induces cellular cytotoxicity at 37°C, and the secondary amide group can produce toxic amines if hydrolysis occurs.
-Consequently, it is not biocompatible.13 Thus, it has been a challenge to develop a biocompatible thermo-responsive hydrogel, and poly(N-vinyl caprolactam) (PVCL) based polymers are considered an excellent alternative to PNIPAM for controlled drug delivery systems.
+One of the synthetic LCST hydrogels most studied is the poly (N-isopropyl acrylamide) (PNIPAM), a vinyl polymer with secondary amide pendant groups that shows an LCST around 32°C. However, this polymer induces cellular cytotoxicity at 37°C, and the secondary amide group can produce toxic amines if hydrolysis occurs.
+Consequently, it is not biocompatible.13 Thus, it has been a challenge to develop a biocompatible thermo-responsive hydrogel, and poly(N-vinyl caprolactam) (PVCL) based polymers are considered an excellent alternative to PNIPAM for controlled and biocompatible drug delivery systems.